Liang-yc/ECUSTFD-resized-/README.md

 ```
 # Notice
 -------
 `mix002T(2)` and `mix005S(4)` have not included calibration objects.
-As they are used in model-training rather than volume estimation experiment, I have not found this problem until.
+As they are used in model-training rather than volume estimation experiment, I have not found this problem till now.
 Please do not use these 2 images for estimation.
 I'm sorry for my carelessness.
 (2017/10/23)